How To Lose Belly Fat | How to reduce belly fat in 10 steps

 • -Some people might get it because of their genes (what they inherited from their parents)

 So, how can we get rid of this extra fat?
-We need to:

 • -Exercise regularly (like running, cycling, or swimming.
 Swimming can be difficult, switch to skipping)